eseidel/space_traders/README.md

 our ships down to at least 25% or lower, and just make sure we have working DRIFT logic for when we have < 20 fuel.
 2 Fuel + drifting and jump gates should be enough to get to fuel from pretty much anywhere in the galaxy.

+### Add callback to RequestCounterApi and have it record requests in behavior.